EmploymentOS for your Business

 • Treat legal and regulatory sensitivities with awareness

-• Prevent a full-blown PR crisis (and how to act quickly if one does happen!)
+• Manage potential PR crises (and how to act quickly if one does happen!)

 • Be upfront with your employees regarding their own social media responsibilities